CodingBrushUp/oData.Client/README.md

 # oData Client

-a C# Console application utilizing public OData API from: https://www.odata.org/odata-services/ (use v4).
+a simple C# Console application utilizing public OData API from: https://www.odata.org/odata-services/ (use v4). in this project I focused on choosing a library to work with oData. in a real peoject we implement it as a component or module. also, according to your project needs and the architechture you have used, this project needs to be refactored.
 ## Contains:
     Listing people
     Allow searching/filtering people